EgbieAndersonUku1/price_alerter_app/readme.md

 ![shop_store](https://user-images.githubusercontent.com/7634091/41007835-ac8c4d3e-691f-11e8-8b43-e90a2379f534.png)

 The store has been deleted and with that all items and alerts.
+Recall, we can only access the item through the store and the alert through the item.
+With the store deleted there is no GUI handler (button) to access the item and no handler to access the alerts.
+Because we had only one store created the page displays **you have no create a store message** but if we had a series of stores, then the page will display all stores that have not been deleted.

 ![no_stores](https://user-images.githubusercontent.com/7634091/40143092-56ee4b02-5952-11e8-9c70-c45870c7c708.png)